miku/aboutgo/units/misc/modules/README.md

 More on `go.mod` in the [wiki](https://github.com/golang/go/wiki/Modules#gomod).

+> Each dependency requirement is written as a module path and a specific
+> semantic version.

+A comment can indicate, whether a dependency is not used by module directly.

 ## The go.sum file

 The go.sum contains checksums to verify code equality.
 Nothing gets deleted from